imadonmwinyi/RiderApp-Backend/README.md

-# RiderApp-Backend is an Api written in C# Asp.Net web Api framework
+# RiderApp-Backend is an Api written in Node Js and Go